top of page

 Why are some of the mirrors in the studio blocked?

-RISE is a studio that offers lots of choice in your practice.
+Rise is a studio that offers lots of choice in your practice.
 Some yogis prefer having a mirror available to them during their practice so they can easily check alignment while other yogis strongly prefer to not have a mirror in front of them so that they can focus more on turning inward.
 In our studio, you can opt to orient yourself in front of a mirror or not.
 It is your choice.

 What style of yoga classes do you offer?